vks/mpw-rs/README.md

 * Losing your master password compromises all passwords (for traditional managers you would have to lose your master password *and* the stored passwords)
+* You can't use custom passwords
+* You can't use custom password generation templates